AnnaFoldberg/annafoldberg.github.io/_projects/trackunit/security-responsibility/en.md

 This separation provides **defense in depth** and enables the introduction of different user groups in the future, where specific queries, mutations, or subscriptions can be restricted to tokens with particular scopes.

-This allows the API to evolve with role-specific or client-specific functionality — without modifying the configuration of either the gateway or **oauth2-proxy**.
+This allows the API to evolve with role-specific or client-specific functionality, without modifying the configuration of either the gateway or **oauth2-proxy**.